TechGeek01/blog.flippedbits.io/content/post/2020-07-04-wrangling-dns-pt-01-pihole.md

 summary: "DNS can be confusing, even more so when you have multiple sources for information.
 Let's get that sorted..."
 ---
 {{< alert info >}}
 This is part of a multi-part series, in which I tackle setting up and configuring DNS on the network.
+Part 2 will be coming soon!
 {{< /alert >}}

 So if you're like me, you hate ads.
 Your first idea for a solution might be to add a browser-based adblock solution.
 And if you're thinking that that would work, you'd be right.
 But it's a very localized solution, since you'd need an adblock solution on everything you used.
 Every browser, every device, you'd need a new adblock extension, since it's local to that machine.
 And that doesn't cover apps on your phone that you can't install adblock for.
 Or smart home devices.